zkldi/uscir-spec/source/endpoints/heartbeat.rst

-GET /
+Heartbeat - GET /
 ==================================

-Used to check your connection to the server.
+Used to check your connection to the server, and receive some basic information.

 ################
 Expected Request